Robert Lucas (governor): Early life

 Lucas was born in 1781 in what was then Mecklenburg, Virginia (his birthplace's location in modern times is known as Shepherdstown, West Virginia).
 He was the son of William Lucas and Susannah Barnes.
 Lucas came from a Quaker family whose roots stretched back to 1679 in Pennsylvania, though the family had recently moved to Virginia.

-Lucas' father, an American Revolutionary War veteran, owned enslaved people and large amounts of land.
+Lucas's father, an American Revolutionary War veteran, owned enslaved people and large amounts of land.
 According to family legend, Robert's uncle, Joseph Barnes, built a steam-powered boat long before Fulton's invention.
 Robert received some early schooling in mathematics and surveying, skills that would prove invaluable to his future work.

 Around the age of nineteen, Lucas moved to the Scioto Valley of the Northwest Territory, now Ohio.
 He was preceded by other family members, including two older brothers and a cousin.
 One brother would become a general, while his other brother and his cousin would become Ohio legislators.
 The family bought large parcels of land; eventually the town of Lucasville was named for them.